Have your 23andMe DNA Data? Test for autism genetic variants with the Gene Health Report. Learn more:

 Generally, infants are very playful, enthusiastic, full of energy, and very curious about what is happening around them.
 However, a child with ASD would not be that curious about surrounding occurrences.

-Few early symptoms seen in infants and children include minimal reactions, slow development of language and communication, the slow movement of eyes, lack of responsiveness, lack of interest in communication, excessive temper and tantrums, obsessive habits, repetitive actions, etc. Whenever a child is taken to the pediatrician for routine checkups, they check for different signs to detect any form of ASD.
+A few early symptoms seen in infants and children include minimal reactions, slow development of language and communication, the slow movement of eyes, lack of responsiveness, lack of interest in communication, excessive temper and tantrums, obsessive habits, repetitive actions, etc.

 In case parents doubt their child, they can request to be referred to a genetic counselor or ask the specialist to perform certain preliminary and genetic tests to confirm the same.
-It has been said time and again that ASD has strong genetic roots, but nothing has been conclusively ever proved.
-But, since the genetic link of ASD has not been disproved, it is being used in a large number of patients to detect ASD and its associated conditions.

 You may also be interested in Best DNA Raw Data Analysis Tools.